Skin Rashes

 Here is a more detailed look at each type of skin rash, and the signs and symptoms to look out for.

 The symptoms of atopic dermatitis vary from person to person.
-However, here are some common signs that your skin rash is caused by atopic dermatitis:
+However, some common signs include:

-- Itchy skin that becomes itchier at night
+- Itchy skin that becomes worse at night

 - Thickened skin that cracks or becomes scaly